oga-sven/oga-sven/README.md

 <h6><i>For the best experience, view this file on Github's light mode</i></h6>

 <h3 align="center">Introduction</h3>
 Welcome to my github profile.
 On this page I will present you a short summary of my coding experiences and projects.
 If you have any questions or would like to reach me, I advice you to email me.
 Alternatively you could send me a message on Discord.
-This page is still under some construction
+This page is still under some construction.
+Im currently working on my new portfolio.
+Once that is live you can see all details on there.

 <h3 align=center>Who am I?</h3>